GluuFederation/docs-ce-prod/docs/source/authn-guide/passport.md

 #### Logging to a messaging system

 Besides log files, administrators can send log statements to a messaging server that support the [STOMP](http://stomp.github.io/) protocol such as [Apache ActiveMQ](http://activemq.apache.org).
-To do so simply enter the required data in `Message Queue settings` panel and tick the "Is enabled" checkbox.
+To do so, simply enter the required data in `Message Queue settings` panel and tick the "Is enabled" checkbox.

 Ensure the host and port are accessible from the machine running your Passport instance, finally press update.
 Messages will be sent to a queue named "oauth2.audit.logging".